Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • All should read Chapters 1, 2

-• I will have my course students read all three because I believe Chapter 3 reinforces some important concepts.
-I have found there are students at all learning levels who state or demonstrate that they (i) have never done an outline for a paper, (ii) never got instruction on how to do research, (iii) misunderstand rules for citation and quotation, (iv) use AI tools to "read" for them and answer questions or summarize text.
+• I will have my course students read all three because Chapter 3 reinforces important concepts for learning, researching, and writing.
+There are students at all learning levels who may (i) have never done an outline for a paper, (ii) never got instruction on how to do research, (iii) misunderstand rules for citation and quotation, (iv) use AI tools to "read" for them and answer questions or summarize text.
 A reminder on foundational principles can improve learning throughout the semester.

 Part 2: Introduction to law